ialmodovar/ORBayesTtest/README.md

 ## Introduction

-Shiny app for Bayesian hypothesis testing using intrinsic and the Berger Robust prior, and The effective sample size (TESS) Bayesian Information Criterion.
-Bayes factor and posterior probabilities are reported
+Shiny app for Bayesian hypothesis testing using intrinsic and the Berger Robust prior, and the effective sample size (TESS) Bayesian Information Criterion.
+Bayes factor and posterior probabilities are reported.

 ## Installation